Are you accepting new patients?

 We see patients ages 13 and up in our practice.

 Please go your Patient Portal to pay any outstanding balances.
 We can also accept payment when you are in the office.
 You can also mail us a check with a copy of your invoice.
 Please do not call the office to provide credit card payment over the phone except when absolutely necessary.
 We get a lot of calls and want to prioritize medical care over all else.
-Finally, we prefer credit card or check payments over cash for all payments including day of service copays.
+We do not generally accept cash for payment.

 Insurance companies often require “Prior Authorizations” (PAs) before covering a medication which is not on their preferred medication list (i.e. their “formulary”).
 These are also often required for controlled substance medications.
 Patients are usually informed by their pharmacy when a PA is required.
 Our practice then needs to submit information to the insurance company to justify the need for the particular medication.
 Patients often assume that this is a quick process in which we simply tell the insurance company to cover the medication.
 We wish it was that simple.
 We often must review records to determine whether less costly medications have been tried in the past.
 Often the needed information isn’t available to us as patients were prescribed the medication before establishing care here.
 In this common situation, we require an appointment to consider all options including other medications.
 Forms must then be completed (sometimes in paper format) and submitted to the insurance company.